-Valuation Date June 30, 2016
+Valuation date June 30, 2017

-Measurement Date June 30, 2017
+Measurement date June 30, 2018

-Actuarial Cost Method Entry-Age Normal Cost Method
+Actuarial cost method Entry-Age Normal Cost Method

-Amortization Method Level Percent of Payroll
+Amortization Method Level percent of payroll

-Asset Valuation Method Market Value
+Asset valuation method Market value

-Actuarial Assumptions:
+Actuarial assumptions:

-Discount Rate 7.15%
+Discount rate 7.15%

-Inflation 2.75%
+Inflation 2.50%

-Payroll Growth 3.0%
+Payroll growth 3.00%

-Projected Salary Increases 3.2% to 12.2% Miscellaneous and 3.4%
+Projected salary increases 3.2% to 12.2% Miscellaneous and 3.4% to 20.0%

-to 20.0% Safety, Depending on Entry
+Safety, depending on entry age and service

-Age and Service

-Investment Rate of Return 7.375%
+Investment rate of return 7.15%

-Mortality 1 Derived using CalPERS Membership
+Mortality 1 Derived using CalPERS membership

-- Data for all funds
+data for all funds

-1 The mortality table used was developed based on CalPERS' specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table, please refer to the 2014 experience study report.

-All other actuarial assumptions used in the valuation were based on the results of an actuarial experience study for the period from 1997 to 2011, including updates to salary increase, mortality and retirement rates.
+1 The mortality table used was developed based on CalPERS-specific data.
+The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
+For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.
+All other actuarial assumptions used in the valuation were based on the results of an actuarial experience study for the period from 1997 to 2015, including updates to salary increase, mortality and retirement rates.
 The Experience Study Report can be found on CalPERS' website under Forms and Publications.